fbernutz/die-himmelstraeumerin-blog/Content/posts/ipad-and-apple-pencil.md

 There are **a lot of manual steps to digitalize the paper sketchnote to an image** which can then be shared on social media.

 To share a sketchnote, I use Apples _Files_ app to scan the sketchnote.
 Sadly, this always results in a `.pdf`, so I have to airdrop it to my MacBook and convert it to `.jpg` (or something else) because `.pdf` can't be posted on twitter.
 When converting the document, I always increase the distance to the edges, so the content has a bit more space.
-After the convertion and the editing, I can finally share the image on twitter.
+After the conversion and the editing, I can finally share the image on twitter.

 Of course, using an iPad would help me with that because I can use the same device to edit, export and share the image.